-(3) John V. Winfield is the sole beneficial owner of 49,400 shares of Common Stock.
-InterGroup is the beneficial owner of 1,004,077 shares of Common Stock.
-As the President, Chairman of the Board and a 64.4% shareholder of InterGroup, Mr. Winfield has voting and dispositive power with respect to the shares of Santa Fe owned of record and beneficially by InterGroup.
+As of September 3, 2014, John V. Winfield is the beneficial owner of 49,400 shares of the common stock of Portsmouth's parent corporation, Santa Fe.
+The InterGroup Corporation is the beneficial owner of 1,004,077 shares of common stock of Santa Fe.
+Pursuant to a Voting Trust Agreement dated June 30, 1998, InterGroup also has the power to vote the 49,400 shares of common stock owned by Mr. Winfield giving it a total of 1,053,477 voting shares, which represents approximately 84.8% of the voting power of Santa Fe.
+As President, Chairman of the Board and a 64.4% beneficial shareholder of InterGroup, Mr. Winfield has voting and dispositive power over the shares owned of record and beneficially by InterGroup.
+No other director or executive officer of Portsmouth has a beneficial interest in Santa Fe's shares.